Get your personal plan match in 2 minutes

 If you're generally healthy and worried about a one-time major event (surgery, accident, hospitalization), health sharing handles it reasonably well.
 The math above shows you're typically looking at $1,000–$5,000 out-of-pocket for a $50,000 procedure — comparable to or better than most ACA plans.

 Where health sharing gets complicated: multiple events in one year, conditions that require ongoing expensive treatment, or bills that approach or exceed the sharing cap.
+KFF research shows unsubsidized ACA premiums have climbed substantially, which is why many healthy people are running the surgery math and concluding a health share makes sense for catastrophic-only risk.

 For single-event surgical risk on a healthy person, the numbers work.